OCSSolutions/ocslinux/README.md

 ## Features

 * Rolling Release: Never re-install your operating system again!
-With OCS Linux, you always have the most up to date software available.
+You'll always have updated software available.
 * You're In Control: No forced updates
 * Private and Secure: The privacy and security of Linux
 * Desktop Focus: Everything that a typical user needs will be pre-installed, including: